Sterland, Walter S.

-Location on 25 June 1876: With General Terry
+Location on 25 June 1876: Powder River Depot or With General Terry?

 Walter "Johnny Bull" Sterland

-- Walter Scott Sterland was born on 16 April 1852 (not 1851 as is universally stated) in South Street, Chesterfield, Derbyshire, son of Henry Sterland, a grocer and tea dealer, and Sarah Scott Sterland, who registered the birth on 12 May.
+- Walter Scott Sterland was born 16 April 1852 on South Street, Chesterfield, Derbyshire, England, son of Henry Sterland, a grocer and tea dealer, and Sarah Scott.
+He was baptised three weeks later in the 14th century parish church of St Mary and All Saints, famous for its crooked spire.
 He was therefore only age 20 years-old when he enlisted in the United States Army.

 - In 1861 the family was living in Beetwell Street, Chesterfield, next door but one to the Spread Eagle Inn, where Henry Sterland was a running a tallow chandler’s business and sufficiently prosperous to employ a live-in ‘house servant.’
-Both Walter and his seven year-old sister, Charlotte, were atending school.
+Both Walter and his seven year-old sister, Charlotte, were attending school.
 Several siblings died in infancy.

-The 14th century Parish Church of St. Mary and All Saints, Chesterfield - famous for its crooked spire.
+Parish Church of St. Mary and All Saints, Chesterfield, famous for its crooked spire.

 - Sadly his mother died in the spring of 1864, by which time the family had moved to Holywell Cross in the centre of town.